-Are you wondering could a rebound relationship ever work?
-So were these readers, who asked the question to our dating coach.
-See if her answer can also help you.
+Are you wondering if a rebound relationship will ever work?
+So were these readers who asked the question of our dating coach.
+Hear her advice on what a rebound relationship is and when to jump in or let it go.

 I Wonder...
 Could a Rebound Relationship Ever Work?